 - A highly diverse course program in English (Russian language skills are not necessary).
 A wide range of graduate courses taught by leading researchers and experienced teachers.

 - The program is tightly connected with the rich research and educational infrastructure of St. Petersburg.
 Students are encouraged to participate in seminars and research projects of many research groups in mathematics and theoretical computer science across the city.
-In particular, the Chebyshev Laboratory and St. Petersburg Department of Steklov Mathematical Institute host regular seminars, where guest lectures are often delivered by leading researchers from all over the world.
+In particular, the Chebyshev Laboratory and Steklov Institute of Mathematics at St. Petersburg host regular seminars, where guest lectures are often delivered by leading researchers from all over the world.

-- This Master’s program is an organic continuation of our BSc Program in Mathematics and TCS, which attracts the best students in mathematics from all over Russia.
+- This Master’s program is an organic continuation of our BSc Programme in Mathematics and Theoretical Computer Science, which attracts the best students in mathematics from all over Russia.

 - Intensive mentoring during the whole duration of studies.